 The verdict

 Buy the Ooni Koda 16 if you want the simplest, most consistent gas pizza oven under $650 and you bake outdoors at least 10 times a year.
 Skip it if you want wood-fired flavor (Karu 2 Pro), faster pizza-to-pizza throughput (Koda 2 Pro), or you cook fewer than 10 pizzas annually (just order takeout).
 At $499 to $649, with another $200 to $300 in mandatory accessories, the Koda 16 is the cheapest path to 950°F pizza at home, and it is a real path, not a gimmick.
-The L-burner has a learning curve, the preheat is twice as long as the marketing claims, and the oven is not portable.
+The L-burner has a learning curve, the real-world preheat runs well past the number on the spec sheet, and the oven is not portable.
 None of that changes the verdict: the Koda 16 is the best gas pizza oven under $650 in 2026 for most home cooks.
 4.4 out of 5.
+One note on where that number comes from: the rating reflects verified Ooni specs, Ooni’s own documentation, and cross-referenced independent tests from Serious Eats, Wirecutter, and Food & Wine, not our own bench testing.

 For the dough that actually works in this oven, see our Neapolitan pizza dough recipe.
 For other regional styles you can bake on the Koda 16, the New York style pizza crust and Detroit style pizza recipe both adapt well, with notes on temperature and bake time in each piece.
 Browse the full ovens and equipment cluster for head-to-head comparisons.